Projects Together | Habitat for Humanity

 Duncan was new to the organization.
 “I knew it was something I would enjoy.
 I made a few pieces of furniture during school, bookcases and a coffee table.
 Though the scale was small, it showed me the impact something I made could have on someone.
 Habitat for Humanity was an opportunity to put that interest toward a much bigger change in people’s lives.”

-As we were going to press, one of our previous cover personalities, Evelin Weber, sent us the photo below from a Habitat project she was working on in the Philippines.
+Cover personality Evelin Weber, working on a Habtat project in the Philippines.(As we were going to press, one of our previous cover personalities, Evelin Weber, sent us the photo below from a Habitat project she was working on in the Philippines.)

 Duncan and Veronica’s work through Habitat has also strengthened their relationship.
 “I think it has fostered an ability to promote each other’s strengths,” Duncan says, and Veronica agrees, saying that volunteering together through Habitat gives them new insights into each other.
 “I’ve learned that Duncan is almost endlessly patient,” she says.
 “He’s always looking for ways to make something more than just adequate, and goes the extra step to make everything the best he can.”

-Both Veronica and Duncan have led groups of volunteers, and that has helped them learn to effectively divide work between themselves.
+Both Veronica and Duncan have led groups of volunteers, which has helped them learn to effectively divide work between themselves.
 “It’s certainly increased our ability to work together to get things done,” Veronica says.
 “Being able to rely on each other makes other things about our relationship much easier, like cooking dinner or planning something.”

 Neil is also aware of the insights couples gain through volunteering with Habitat, and regularly holds “Singles Build” events for men and women with similar interests.
 “It’s an opportunity for people to find Mr. or Ms. Right who also knows how to install a toilet,” Neil says.
 “The reason it’s so successful is the people there already have what’s really important in a relationship; they have a sense of community and a shared value of social justice.”